 In 1880, General John W. Sprague, a Superintendent of the Northern Pacific Railroad, was quoted in the Palouse Gazette saying that the railroad was locating a town site on Section 13 to be named Cheney, a location formerly known as Billings, which had locally been known as Big Springs, Depot Springs and less commonly as Willow Springs.
 Naming towns after railroad company officers was a common practice of the period and Benjamin Pierce Cheney was a major stockholder and a director of the Northern Pacific Railway Company.
 The plat of Cheney was laid out parallel to the rail line rather than the compass.

 In November 1880, Cheney won the Spokane county seat in a hotly disputed election.
 The little town which started that year with a population counted in the tens ended the year with several hundred residents and the county government.

 A post office was officially established at Cheney January 24, 1881 with Jacob Peter Bettinger as postmaster.
 The office was located in his store on the south side of the main street.

 In 1881 the businessmen of Cheney embarked on one of the most enduring projects for the town, establishing an educational institution.
 They asked Mr. Cheney for support, and flattered by his namesake town, he gave $10,000 and influenced the railroad to give over eight aces of land to start the Benjamin P. Cheney Academy.
 It opened April 3, 1882.

 Cheney incorporated as a city in 1883, the same year that Mr. Cheney and his wife, Elizabeth, made their only visit to the town and academy.
-Grover Chambers was the first child born in the new city in 1883.
-He later became the head of the Cheney Water Department.
+Grover Chambers said he was the first child born in the newly incorporated city in 1883.
+He later was the head of the Cheney Water Department.

 Spokane won back the county seat in 1886, and Cheney then pinned its dreams on agriculture and education, winning designation as Washington’s first State Normal School March 23, 1890.